Lilla-Kavecsanszki/EarthAlchemyNaturals/README.md

 #### Epic 1: User Management

-- US0101: User Registration: As a new user, I can register an account with my email and password so that I can view my profile.
+- US101: User Registration: As a new user, I can register an account with my email and password so that I can view my profile.
-- US0102: User Authentication: As a returning user, I can log in using my existing credentials or log out so that I can access my personal information in a secure way.
+- US102: User Authentication: As a returning user, I can log in using my existing credentials or log out so that I can access my personal information in a secure way.
-- US0103: Receive Email Confirmation After Registration: As a new user, I can receive an email confirmation after registering so that I can verify that my account registration was successful.
+- US103:  Receive Email Confirmation After Registration: As a new user, I can receive an email confirmation after registering so that I can verify that my account registration was successful.
-- US0104: Personal User Profile: As a site user, I can access my personalized user profile so that I can view my order history and payment information and keep track of purchases
+- US104:  Personal User Profile: As a site user, I can access my personalized user profile so that I can view my order history and payment information and keep track of purchases

 #### Epic 2: Product Management

-- US0201: Purpose of website and navigation: As a site user I can quickly identify what the website is selling and easily navigate the pages so that I can quickly find the information and functionality I am looking for
+- US201: Purpose of website and navigation: As a site user I can quickly identify what the website is selling and easily navigate the pages so that I can quickly find the information and functionality I am looking for

-- US0202: Product Creation: As an admin, I can add new products to the website so that I can keep my shop up to date.
+- US202: Product Creation: As an admin, I can add new products to the website so that I can keep my shop up to date.
 - US203: Product Update: As an admin, I can edit product information so that all products have the most relevant and useful information.
-- US0204: Product Deletion: As an admin, I can remove products that are no longer available so that I can keep my shop up to date.
+- US204: Product Deletion: As an admin, I can remove products that are no longer available so that I can keep my shop up to date.
-- US0205: Product View: As a shopper, I can view a list of products so that I can browse and discover the collection.
+- US205: Product View: As a shopper, I can view a list of products so that I can browse and discover the collection.
-- US0206: Product Details: As a shopper, I can view detailed information about each product so that I can make the best decision for my purchase.
+- US206: Product Details: As a shopper, I can view detailed information about each product so that I can make the best decision for my purchase.
-- US0207: View main herb: As a site user I can view bio details of the main herb of the product was made of so that I can easily learn more about it.
+- US207: View Main Herb: As a site user I can view details of the main herb of the product was made of so that I can easily learn more about it.
-- US0208: Product Search: As a shopper, I can search for products by keywords or categories so that I can target and speed up my purchase time.
+- US208: Product Search: As a shopper, I can search for products by keywords or categories so that I can target and speed up my purchase time.
-- US0209: Product Filtering: As a shopper, I can filter products based on various criteria (e.g., price, ingredients, skin type) so that I can find the best selection of products specifically for me.
+- US209: Product Filtering: As a shopper, I can filter products based on their recommended skin type or category so that I can find the best selection of products specifically for me.
-- US0210: Sort Products: As a shopper, I can sort specific category of products so that I can find the cheapest, most purchased, most expensive products easier.
+- US210: Sort Products: As a shopper, I can sort the presented products so that I can find the cheapest, most expensive etc products easier.
-- US0211: Handle 404 and 500 errors: As a site user I can return to Home after http 404 or 500 response so that I feel I am still working within the website and can navigate easily
+- US211: Handle 404 Error: As a shopper I can return to Home after http 404 response so that I feel I am still working within the website and can navigate easily.

 #### Epic 3: Shopping Cart and Checkout

-- US0301: Add to Cart: As a shopper, I can add products to my shopping cart so that I can purchase 1 or multiple items at the same time.
+- US301: Add to Cart: As a shopper, I can add products to my shopping cart so that I can purchase 1 or multiple items at the same time.
-- US0302: Cart Management: As a shopper, I can update the quantity or remove items from my cart so that I can make changes later on in the process and/ or rectify any mistakes.
+- US302: Cart Management: As a shopper, I can update the quantity or remove items from my cart so that I can make changes later on in the process and/ or rectify any mistakes.
-- US0303: View shopping cart total: As a shopper, I can view the total of my cart at any time so that I can avoid over-spending.
+- US303: View shopping cart total: As a shopper, I can view the total of my cart at any time so that I can avoid over-spending.
-- US0304: Secure Payment Process: As a shopper, I can enter my card details with an intuitive checkout process so that I proceed with a secure and payment and purchase.
+- US304: Secure Payment Process: As a shopper, I can enter my card details with an intuitive checkout process so that I proceed with a secure and payment and purchase.
-- US0305: Checkout Summary: As a, I can view a checkout page so that see details of my order and my delivery and payment details.
+- US305: Checkout Summary: As a, I can view a checkout page so that see details of my order and my delivery and payment details.
-- US0306: Order Confirmation: As a shopper I can view an order confirmation so that I see the relevant details after completing my purchase.
+- US306: Order Confirmation: As a shopper I can view an order confirmation so that I see the relevant details after completing my purchase.
-- US0307: Email Confirmation: As a shopper, I can receive an email confirmation so that I have records of my purchases.
+- US307: Email Confirmation: As a shopper, I can receive an email confirmation so that I have records of my purchases.
-- US0308: Notifications: As a shopper, I can receive small messages from the website so that I am reassured on all actions and interactions throughout my visit.
+- US308: Notifications: As a shopper, I can receive small messages from the website so that I am reassured on all actions and interactions throughout my visit.

 #### Epic 4: Membership

-- US0501: Understand Membership Benefits: As a shopper, I can learn about the benefits of being a member so that I can make informed decisions about joining.
+- US401: Understand Membership Benefits: As a shopper, I can learn about the benefits of being a member so that I can make informed decisions about joining.
-- US0502: Join Membership Program: As a shopper, I can enroll in the membership program to access bonus points and exclusive offers.
+- US402: Join Membership Program: As a shopper, I can enroll in the membership program so that I can access a 30% discount and exclusive features.
-- US0503: Member’s Price: As a member, I can access the member’s price for each product so that I can select that.
+- US403: Member’s Price: As a member I can access a percentage-based discount on each product, so that I can save money and receive a better value.
-- US0504: VIP Access: As a member, I can see new products before they would go public so that I can purchase them first.
+- US404: VIP Access: As a member I can access the exclusive VIP Box feature so that I can personalise my packaging.
-- US0505: Savings: As a member, I can view and track how much I have saved, paying the member price, in my user profile so that I can see the worth of my membership.
+- US405: Savings: As a member I can view and track how much I am saving, while paying the member price, in the shopping bag so that I can see the worth of my membership.
-- US0506: Opt-Out of Membership: As a member, I can opt-out of the membership program if I no longer wish to participate so that I have flexibility.
+- US406: My Membership Details: As a member I can view the details of my membership; the date I joined, how long it is valid for and my current packaging choice so that I have control over it.

-#### Epic 5: Events and Blog
+#### Epic 5: VIP Box

-- US0601: Event Announcements: As an admin, I can announce upcoming events so that I can make my customers aware of new opportunities.
+- US501: VIP Box View: As a member I can view and check what my currently selected packaging is so that I can ensure my preferred packaging choice is accurate and matches my preferences.
-- US0602: Event Details: As a shopper, I can view detailed information about each event so I can decide to join.
+- US502: Create VIP Box: As a member I can create my personalised package so that I receive an exclusive and premium touch to my order.
-- US0603: Educational Blog Posts: As an admin, I can publish informative blog posts about natural cosmetics so that I can spread information in the topic.
+- US503: Update VIP Box: As a member I can modify and update the colour of my packaging so that I can explore the variety of options and enhance my exclusive experience.
-- US0604: Blog Reading: As a shopper, I can read blog posts and articles so that I can learn. more in the topic.
+- US504: Cancel VIP Box: As a member I can cancel my VIP packaging so that I have the flexibility.

 #### Epic 6: Admin Panel

-- US0701: Admin Dashboard: As an admin, I can have a dashboard to manage products, discounts, and memberships so that I can stay organised.
+- US601: Admin Dashboard: As an admin I can have a dashboard to manage products, discounts, VIP boxes and memberships so that I can stay organised.
-- US0702: User Management: As an admin, I can manage user accounts and their activities so that I can take responsibility for my website.
+- US602: User Management: As an admin, I can manage user accounts and their activities so that I can take responsibility for my website.

 #### Epic 7: SEO and Web Marketing

-- US0801: Subscribe to Newsletter: As a site user, I can subscribe to the company newsletter so that I can keep up with company news and offers.
+- US701: Subscribe to Newsletter: As a site user, I can subscribe to the company newsletter so that I can keep up with company news and offers.
-- US0802: Follow Brand Updates and Explore on Social Media: As a site user, I can find, visit and and follow the company's Facebook page so that I can stay connected with brand updates and announcements.
+- US702: Follow Brand Updates and Explore on Social Media: As a site user, I can find, visit and and follow the company's Facebook page so that I can stay connected with brand updates and announcements.
-- US0803: SEO: As a site user, I can find the site through web searches so that I can easily access the site.
+- US703: SEO: As a site user, I can find the site through web searches so that I can easily access the site.
-- US0804: View Privacy Policy: As a site user, I can access and view the company's privacy policy so that I can ensure the company is GDPR compliant and respects my privacy.
+- US704: View Privacy Policy: As a site user, I can access and view the company's privacy policy so that I can ensure the company is GDPR compliant and respects my privacy.
-- US0805: Access Educational Content: As a site user, I can access blog posts and educational content about natural cosmetics and skincare so that I can learn more about the products.
+- US705: Access Educational Content: As a site user I can access educational content about the herbal ingredients so that I can learn more about the products themselves.
-- US0806: Easily Contact Customer Support: As a site user, I can find clear contact information and options for reaching out to customer support so that I can get assistance when needed.
+- US706: Easily Contact Customer Support: As a site user I can find clear contact information and options for reaching out to customer support so that I can get assistance when needed.
-- US0807: Share Feedback and Reviews: As a site user, I can leave reviews and feedback about products I've purchased so that I can share my experiences and help other shoppers.
+- US707: Share Feedback and Reviews: As a site user I can leave reviews and feedback about products I've purchased so that I can share my experiences and help other shoppers.

 [Back to top](https://github.com/Lilla-Kavecsanszki/EarthAlchemyNaturals#contents)